MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/whats-new/archived/live-whats-new-1608.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one ms.localizationpriority: medium
 ---

 # What's new for the Xbox Live SDK - August 2016

-Please see the [What's New - June 2016](1606-whats-new.md) article for what was added in the June 2016 release.

 ## OS and tool support

 The Xbox Live SDK supports Windows 10 RTM [Version 10.0.10240] and Visual Studio 2015 RTM [Version 14.0.23107.0].

 ## Documentation

-- If you are writing a UWP application, and are implementing the ability to invite users to a game, there are instructions on the `.appxmanifest` changes necessary in [Multiplayer invites for UWP games](../features/multiplayer/invites/concepts/live-multiplayer-invite-uwp.md).
-This was previously discussed on the [forums](https://forums.xboxlive.com) and in [Porting Xbox Live code from XDK to UWP](../test-release/services-tools/live-port-xbl-code-from-xdk-to-uwp.md).
+- If you are writing a UWP application, and are implementing the ability to invite users to a game, there are instructions on the `.appxmanifest` changes necessary in [Multiplayer invites for UWP games](../../../features/multiplayer/invites/concepts/live-multiplayer-invite-uwp.md).
+This was previously discussed on the [forums](https://forums.xboxlive.com) and in [Porting Xbox Live code from XDK to UWP](../../../test-release/services-tools/live-port-xbl-code-from-xdk-to-uwp.md).

-- The [Social Manager overview](../features/social/social-manager/live-social-manager-overview.md) article has been updated to reflect recent API changes, and provide more information about return codes for some of the functions.
+- The [Social Manager overview](../../../features/social/social-manager/live-social-manager-overview.md) article has been updated to reflect recent API changes, and provide more information about return codes for some of the functions.

 ## Unity Samples

 Some new samples have been added for Unity developers writing a UWP application.
 - There is now a Unity version of the Social sample, you can find this under the Samples/Social/Unity directory.
 - There is also a sample describing how to use Connected Storage.
 Please see Samples/GameSave/Unity for the sample.
 There is a Unity version of AchievementsLeaderboard under Samples/AchievementsLeaderboard/Unity

 ## Social Manager

 In addition to the documentation updates mentioned above, there are some new APIs that have been added.
 These are described below, and you can see more detail in social_manager.h

 - Added new API that allows updating of social groups without recreation: